Edith Mary Hinchley: Death and legacy

 Hinchley died in London in 1940.
-Her house, in Kensington, was completely destroyed by a bomb during The Blitz; her body and that of her two lodgers were not found until five days later, when notices were run to establish who may be beneficiaries of her estate.
+Her house on Redcliffe Road, off Fulham Rd in Chelsea, was completely destroyed by a bomb during The Blitz; her body and that of her two lodgers were not found until five days later, when notices were run to establish who may be beneficiaries of her estate.
 She has a painting in the Wellcome Collection titled a Leper in Prapatoom which she completed in 1905.
+She is remembered on a wall plaque at Golder’s Green Crematorium, erected by Imperial College and Edith following her husband’s death.